Aetas/justadd.coffee/jekyll/_posts/2015-05-23-Data-Structures-Final.md

 I still did it, I just couldn't use templated classes to nest hash tables within each other.
 Which would have been awesome.

 this and that.
 I did a thing.
-I have only a little intention to go back and update it.
+I have only little motivation to go back and update it.

 I'm still mildly salty nobody tried to contribute to it after I spent so much time on documentation and Makefiles for whatever compilers their little hearts desired.